zalerner/speedtracker/README.md

 ## Develop Locally

+While changes to profiles and notification settings can be easily made within GitHub, editing the app's layout, styling, and functionality require bundling the app for production.
 Should you want to make changes to the app itself, use the following instructions to get the app up and running locally:

 1. Install dependencies